-Many women find that they gain weight during menopause, even though they are not eating more or exercising less than before.
+Many women find they gain weight during menopause, even though they don't eat more or exercise less than before.
 This can be frustrating, but it has a clear cause.
-Your hormones, metabolism and body composition are changing, and that affects your weight.
+Your hormones, metabolism, and body composition change, and that affects your weight.

-In this blog you will read everything about why you gain weight during menopause, when it starts, how you notice it, what you can do about it every day and whether it ever stops.
+In this blog you can read all about why you gain weight during menopause, when it starts, how you notice it, what you can do about it every day and whether it ever stops.

 When does weight gain start?

-Menopause officially begins when you have not had a period for twelve months.
-This usually happens between the ages of 45 and 55, but the phase before that – perimenopause – can begin years earlier.
+Menopause officially begins when you haven't had a period for twelve months.
+This usually occurs between the ages of 45 and 55, but the phase before that—perimenopause—can begin years earlier.

-During perimenopause, which lasts an average of four to ten years, your hormones already start to fluctuate.
-Many women already notice the first signs of weight gain, especially around the abdominal area.
+During perimenopause, which typically lasts four to ten years, your hormones begin to fluctuate.
+Many women notice the first signs of weight gain, especially around the abdomen.

 How do you notice it?